whlong1/next.js-photo-app/src/app/api/photos/README.md

-# AWS S3 Media Uploads
+# AWS S3 Photo Uploads

 This is a brief guide on setting up AWS S3 media storage for use in a Next.js App Router application.